The Origins of 25 Monsters, Ghosts, and Other Spooky Things

 Because cultures across the world have myths featuring dragons, it’s likely the beasts have their origins in a much more mundane creature.
 One theory holds that dinosaur fossils, like those of the stegosaurus, were thought to be the remains of dragons.
 Anthropologist David E. Jones has another theory.
 In his book An Instinct for Dragons, Jones argues that a fear of large predators is inherent to the human mind.

 Half-human and half-fish, mermaids exist in multiple mythologies as both beautiful maidens and frightening monsters.
-One of the earliest examples of such a hybrid are the apkallu of Babylonian mythology, sages associated with the god Ea that were depicted as half-man, half-fish.
+One of the earliest examples of such a hybrid are the apkallu of Babylonian mythology, sages associated with the god Ea that were depicted as half-human, half-fish.

 The well-named chupacabra, which literally means “goat-sucker,” goes back to the '90s in Puerto Rico, when eight sheep were found dead and entirely drained of blood.
 Since then, it has been a popular, ahem, scapegoat whenever livestock are suspiciously harmed.
 Theories hold that mange-infected dogs and coyotes, not chupacabras, committed the actual crimes.